sglanger/FHIRmaker/README.md

 How?

-There are several apparoaches one can take; some are easy and autoamted, others requires lot's of human effort.
+There are several approaches one can take; some are easy and automated, others requires lot's of human effort.
 But at the end of the day, the goal is to index every patient/study on public sites and <p>
 a) create from that information a patient FHIR resource that matches the names used on the site
 <br>b) determine (via numerous methods) the patient conditions and list them in the Patient resource then
 <br>c) locate the studies for that patient, represent their findings in RADLEX in the Diagnostic Report resource and then